 Active IQ Tech Level qualifications equip learners with the level of knowledge, skill and competence they need to turn their dreams into reality.
 Combining college study and work experience with local employers, the qualifications ensure that learners will enjoy full educational support and group teaching alongside time on the gym floor working with fitness professionals or in a range of leisure settings.
 The qualifications provide learners with direct entry to employment or progression to higher education programmes.
 Our Level 3 Tech Level Diplomas and Level 2 Technical Certificate are now approved by the Department for Education (DfE) for teaching from September 2017 and reporting in 2019.
 For a full list of approved qualifications visit our website.
-Email for more information businessdevelopment@activeiq.co.uk #beginwithbetter www.activeiq.co.uk

-CAMPUS ROUND-UP with Samantha King Orphaned sloth finds a new mum

-Sparsholt College student has been busy balancing her studies with hand-rearing an orphaned sloth named Flash.
-For the last six months, Gemma Romanis who is studying for a diploma in zoo and aquarium animal management at the Hampshire-based college - has been developing skills by helping to raise Flash.
+Email for more information businessdevelopment@activeig.co.uk #beginwithbetter www.activeiq.co.uk multiple For the last six months, Gemma Romanis - who is studying for a diploma in zoo and aquarium animal management at the Hampshire-based college - has been developing skills by helping to raise Flash.
 Working full-time as a zookeeper at Drusillas Park, she shares the responsibility of caring for her with head keeper Mark Kenward.
 Between them, they dispense feeds throughout the night before returning to the park for their day jobs.
+Gemma, who claims her course has helped her extend her theoretical knowledge of looking after exotic animals, has excelled in distinctions.
+Gemma said: "I have had a limited social life due to the demands of hand rearing and meeting coursework deadlines.
+"Flash is definitely worth it though and I really appreciate the college's flexibility in enabling me to look after the sloth and do my coursework."
+Sloths are not fully independent until they reach the age of one, so the hand-rearing will continue for another six months.

+y @FEWEEK MONDAY, MARCH 6, 2017

+CAMPUS ROUND-UP with Samantha King

+Orphaned sloth finds a new mum

-Gemma, who claims her course has helped her extend her theoretical knowledge of looking after exotic animals, has excelled in centre, with head of Stourbridge Colle Graham Keightley £500 Defibillator donation cancer survivor and pub landlord from Worcestershire has donated a A defibrillator to his local college to support their first aid services.
+£500 Defibillator donation acancer survivor and pub landlord from Worcestershire has donated a defibrillator to his local college to support their first aid services.
 Fifty-five-year-old Graham Keightley bought defibrillators for his pub, The Hollybush, after meeting people whose lives had been saved by first aid during his time in hospital.
-After learning that the local Stourbridge College didn't have the equipment, Graham who has been in remission since August 2015 donated a £500 defibrillator to the college.
+After learning that the local Stourbridge College didn't have the equipment, Graham - who has been in remission since August 2015 - donated a £500 defibrillator to the college.
 Since the donation, eight members of staff have received training from the West Midlands Fire Service on how to use the equipment.
 Graham said: "Recovering from illness and coming across other people whose lives have been saved by first aid made me realise just how useful it is to have this equipment in as many locations as possible.
 I was more than happy to make the donation.
 It means more people across the community can be aware of the device and have immediate access to it."
 The defibrillator is now stored in the college's learning resource centre where it can easily be accessed in an emergency.